 A much larger group of English Puritans left England in the 1630s, establishing the Massachusetts Bay Colony, the New Haven Colony, the Connecticut Colony, and Rhode Island.
 Unlike the exodus of young males to the Chesapeake colonies, these migrants were families with young children and their university-trained ministers.
 Their aim, according to John Winthrop (Figure 3.12), the first governor of Massachusetts Bay, was to create a model of reformed Protestantism—a “city upon a hill,” a new English Israel.
 The idea of a “city upon a hill” made clear the religious orientation of the New England settlement, and the charter of the Massachusetts Bay Colony stated as a goal that the colony’s people “may be soe religiously, peaceablie, and civilly governed, as their good Life and orderlie Conversacon, maie wynn and incite the Natives of Country, to the Knowledg and Obedience of the onlie true God and Saulor of Mankinde, and the Christian Fayth.”
-To illustrate this, the seal of the Massachusetts Bay Company (Figure 3.12) shows a half-naked Indian who entreats more of the English to “come over and help us.”
+To illustrate this, the seal of the Massachusetts Bay Company (Figure 3.12) shows a Native American who entreats more of the English to “come over and help us.”

 Puritan New England differed in many ways from both England and the rest of Europe.
 Protestants emphasized literacy so that everyone could read the Bible.
 This attitude was in stark contrast to that of Catholics, who refused to tolerate private ownership of Bibles in the vernacular.
 The Puritans, for their part, placed a special emphasis on reading scripture, and their commitment to literacy led to the establishment of the first printing press in English America in 1636.
 Four years later, in 1640, they published the first book in North America, the Bay Psalm Book.
 As Calvinists, Puritans adhered to the doctrine of predestination, whereby a few “elect” would be saved and all others damned.
 No one could be sure whether they were predestined for salvation, but through introspection, guided by scripture, Puritans hoped to find a glimmer of redemptive grace.
 Church membership was restricted to those Puritans who were willing to provide a conversion narrative telling how they came to understand their spiritual estate by hearing sermons and studying the Bible.

 Although many people assume Puritans escaped England to establish religious freedom, they proved to be just as intolerant as the English state church.
 When dissenters, including Puritan minister Roger Williams and Anne Hutchinson, challenged Governor Winthrop in Massachusetts Bay in the 1630s, they were banished.
-Roger Williams questioned the Puritans’ taking of Indian land.
+Roger Williams questioned the Puritans’ taking of Native land.
 Williams also argued for a complete separation from the Church of England, a position other Puritans in Massachusetts rejected, as well as the idea that the state could not punish individuals for their beliefs.
 Although he did accept that nonbelievers were destined for eternal damnation, Williams did not think the state could compel true orthodoxy.
 Puritan authorities found him guilty of spreading dangerous ideas, but he went on to found Rhode Island as a colony that sheltered dissenting Puritans from their brethren in Massachusetts.
 In Rhode Island, Williams wrote favorably about native peoples, contrasting their virtues with Puritan New England’s intolerance.

 Anne Hutchinson also ran afoul of Puritan authorities for her criticism of the evolving religious practices in the Massachusetts Bay Colony.
 In particular, she held that Puritan ministers in New England taught a shallow version of Protestantism emphasizing hierarchy and actions—a “covenant of works” rather than a “covenant of grace.”
 Literate Puritan women like Hutchinson presented a challenge to the male ministers’ authority.
 Indeed, her major offense was her claim of direct religious revelation, a type of spiritual experience that negated the role of ministers.
 Because of Hutchinson’s beliefs and her defiance of authority in the colony, especially that of Governor Winthrop, Puritan authorities tried and convicted her of holding false beliefs.
 In 1638, she was excommunicated and banished from the colony.
 She went to Rhode Island and later, in 1642, sought safety among the Dutch in New Netherland.
 The following year, Algonquian warriors killed Hutchinson and her family.
 In Massachusetts, Governor Winthrop noted her death as the righteous judgment of God against a heretic.

 Like many other Europeans, the Puritans believed in the supernatural.
 Every event appeared to be a sign of God’s mercy or judgment, and people believed that witches allied themselves with the Devil to carry out evil deeds and deliberate harm such as the sickness or death of children, the loss of cattle, and other catastrophes.
 Hundreds were accused of witchcraft in Puritan New England, including townspeople whose habits or appearance bothered their neighbors or who appeared threatening for any reason.
 Women, seen as more susceptible to the Devil because of their supposedly weaker constitutions, made up the vast majority of suspects and those who were executed.
 The most notorious cases occurred in Salem Village in 1692.
-Many of the accusers who prosecuted the suspected witches had been traumatized by the Indian wars on the frontier and by unprecedented political and cultural changes in New England.
+Many of the accusers who prosecuted the suspected witches had been traumatized by the Native wars on the frontier and by unprecedented political and cultural changes in New England.
 Relying on their belief in witchcraft to help make sense of their changing world, Puritan authorities executed nineteen people and caused the deaths of several others.

 Explore the Salem Witchcraft Trials to learn more about the prosecution of witchcraft in seventeenth-century New England.